efeipek05/PaperX/README.md

 STEP 2 – Generate Graphs (Optional)
 -
 If you want to create plots from Excel:
+Place your .xlsx file inside the project folder.

+Run:
 python PaperX_plots.py

 It will:

 <img width="353" height="160" alt="image" src="https://github.com/user-attachments/assets/2a179783-e817-411d-91b7-c7ce163531c6" />

 STEP 3 – Convert Word to LaTeX
 -
 Place your .docx file inside the project folder.

 Run:
 python PaperX_report.py

 The script will ask: